ma-laforge/InspectDR.jl/README.md

 	y = f(x), where x: sorted, real vector

 Examples of "F1" datasets include **time domain** (`y(x=time)`) and **frequncy domain** (`X(w)`) data.

+"F1" acceleration is obtained by dropping points in order to speed up the rendering process.

+***IMPORTANT:*** "F1" acceleration tends to generate erroneous-looking plots whenever glyphs are displayed.
+This is because the dropped points may become very noticeable.
+Consequently, InspectDR will, by default, only apply "F1" acceleration on datasets drawn without glyphs (lines only).

+To change when InspectDR applies "F1" acceleration to drop points, look for the `:droppoints` entry in the [Configuration/Defaults](#Config_Defaults) section.

 #### 2D Plot Support